D2F4ULT/Python-Hex-Signature-Tracking/README.md

-# Python-Hex-Signature-Tracking
+SignatureTracking

-Simple Python script to scan folders recursively and find files starting with a specific byte pattern (AF 1B B1 FA by default)
+Simple Python script to scan folders recursively and find files starting with a specific byte pattern (set to "AF 1B B1 FA" by default).

+Usage:
+`python SignatureTracking.py "path/to/folder"`
+It lists matching files and shows a summary at the end.